ami-onodera/lost-in-tokyo/README.md

-# lost-in-tokyo
+# Lost in Tokyo
-Website developed in React
+Website developed in React, showcasing some interesting places in Tokyo.